adrianokerber/backend-omnistack/backend/README.md

 - [x] Dislike action
 - [ ] Endpoint to list all users
 - [ ] Authentication via token, instead of our current user (userId) header
+- [ ] Continuous integration with CircleCI 😍